hapax/hapax.github.io/assets/minimal-networks.md

 ---

-We are going to argue not only that the trident network is better than the triangle network, but that the best place to put the hub station
-$D$ is right in the centre, using *symmetry*.
+You might guess that the best place to put the hub station $D$ is right in the centre.
+In fact, we can prove this using symmetry.
+If this seems obvious to you, feel free to skip the proof!

+---

+*Proof.*
-Let's place $D$ anywhere we like, but now draw one of the *axes of symmetry* of the triangle, represented by the red line in Figure 3.
+Place $D$ anywhere you like, and draw an axis of symmetry of the triangle, represented by the red line in Figure 3.
-We are going to move the hub side to side in a normal direction to the axis of symmetry, drawn as a dark blue line in Figure 3.
+We are going to wiggle the hub side to side perpendicular to axis of symmetry, along the dark blue line in Figure 3.

 <figure>
     <div style="text-align:center"><img src